By using this site, you agree to have cookies stored on your device, strictly for functional purposes, such as storing your session and preferences.

 </p><h2>Setup (skip if you already have the computer set up)</h2><ol><li><p>Flash your microSD card.
 Raspberry Pi recommends <a href="https://www.raspberrypi.org/software/">their own (free) software</a>,

+but there are other methods as well.
 Choose an OS without a GUI: Raspberry Pi OS Lite, Ubuntu

-enable SSH and preset the Wi-Fi settings if you're going
+Server or plain Debian.
+Make sure to enable SSH and preset the Wi-Fi settings if you're going

 </p></li><li><p>Put the card in the computer, plug in the network and start it.